ImperialCollegeLondon/RSEBlog/docs/posts/20250325_python_reproducible.md

 Moreover, what version of Python are you using?
 Version 3.9 is very different than version 3.13.
 And in what operative system.
-It is not rare that some code works well in one platform, .
-Linux, but not in another one.
+It is not rare that some code works well in one platform, e.g. Linux, but not in another one.
 Or works but produces different results.

 To address these two issues, we need to add two extra files.